pyscript/pyscript/docs/tutorials/getting-started.md

 In addition to the [Python Standard Library](https://docs.python.org/3/library/) and the `pyscript` module, many 3rd-party OSS packages will work out-of-the-box with PyScript.

-In order to use them you will need to declare the dependencies using the `<py-env>` in the HTML head.
-You can also link to `.whl` files directly on disk like in our [toga example](https://github.com/pyscript/pyscript/blob/main/pyscriptjs/examples/toga/freedom.html)
+In order to use them, you will need to declare the dependencies using the `<py-env>` in the HTML head.
+You can also link to `.whl` files directly on disk like in our [toga example](https://github.com/pyscript/pyscript/blob/main/pyscriptjs/examples/toga/freedom.html).

 ```
 <py-env>